schmudde/blog/content/posts/2020-08-04-mother-of-mothers.md

 ## The Programmable Electronic Computer

-Von Neumann laid out the three main internal "organs" of a computer in *First Draft of a Report on the EDVAC*:
+Von Neumann laid out the three main internal "organs" of a computer in *First Draft of a Report on the EDVAC*.[^von-neumann]

+[^von-neumann]: The report helped popularize the term "Von Neumann architecture" as a way to denote computers that store programs in memory.
+The term and the original paper are both controversial because they both fail to acknowledge Von Neumann's peers and predecessors.
+Although this seems to be an accident of history, the influence of Von Neumann's first draft is undeniable.

 1. The arithmetic unit
 2. The control unit